saobowen/LPP/README.md

 # Locality Projection Reserved with Matlab

-This Project used to re-code LPP of [XF.H@cad.zju](http://www.cad.zju.edu.cn/home/xiaofeihe/)
+This Project is used to re-code LPP of [XF.H@cad.zju](http://www.cad.zju.edu.cn/home/xiaofeihe/)

 author: BW.C @zjut
 date: 2018/10/18
 intro:
    * Step1.
 Construct W
        W is a sparse weight matrix of given point set x(x1,x2....xn).
 Constructing W can be broken into two questions:
        1) construct the adjacency graph G